 I love reading.
 When I read, I am transported to another world, as described and defined by the author.
 And yet, there is one thing I’d love for books to have: sound effects.
-One of the things I love about movies, ever since reading about the amazing work done by sound engineers in Star Wars, is the background noises that we take for granted.
-For example, a spaceship’s hum.
+One of the things I love about movies, ever since reading about the amazing work done by sound engineers in Star Wars, is the background noises that we take for granted, like the flying and landing of the NCC-1701 class ships to the crashing of alien vessels in War of the Worlds or the peaceful hum of a smoothly gliding spaceship.

 So, how easy is it to come up with these?